SFC Winners

 📷 1913 Senior Champions (Won in 1914)

-In terms of the League-Championship competition, Granard Shamrocks won the 1914 League-Championship beating Killoe Young Emmets in a replay in September 1915.
-The League-Championship final and replay are cited as ‘Championship’ in match reports, however the headline alongside the team photos on the front page of the Longford Leader clarifies it as ‘County Longford League Championship’.
-An examination of the wider records leading up to and around this final also confirms it as a League-Championship title, not a Championship title.
-The competition started in 1914 and spilled over into 1915 with final held in July 1915 which ended in a draw, and replay in September 1915.
+The 1914 League-Championship competition ran into 1915 with Granard Shamrocks beating Killoe Young Emmets in a replay in September 1915.
+The League-Championship final (August 1915) and replay (September 1915) are cited as ‘Championship’ in match reports, however the headline alongside the team photos on the front page of the Longford Leader in September 1915 clarifies it as ‘County Longford League Championship’ as does the series of previews ahead of the final and replay.
+An examination of the wider records leading up to and around this final confirms it as a League-Championship, not Championship.
+The competition kicked off in 1914 and spilled into 1915 with final held on 7th August 1915 which ended in a draw (1-1 to 0-4), and Granard won the replay on 19th September 1915 (0-6 to 0-2).

 Killoe Young Emmets 1-3